 HyperGlaze X(tm) is easy-to-use glaze software designed for artists who use ceramic materials, it can be used as a database to store clay and glaze recipes and to list raw materials and their analyses.
 It also has many powerful tools for glaze calculation.

-Glaze Teach is a self-paced, instructional resource which aims to help you to come to grips with the basic principles of ceramic glaze technology.
+Glaze Teach is a self-paced, instructional resource that aims to help you to come to grips with the basic principles of ceramic glaze technology.

 Digitalfire.com is an excellent online ceramic database, from chemistry to physical properties of clay and everything in between.